 - 1) Why is Zoey so surprised when Matt responds to her comment about the Patriots? - 2) How does Zoey change as she watches the other student present their topics for the animal debate?
 What causes this change?
 Support your answer with examples from the text. - 3) What role does hope play in Zoey's life?
-Explain.

-4) What conclusion does Zoey make based on the incident with the bus?
-Do you agree?
+Explain. - 4) What conclusion does Zoey make based on the incident with the bus?
+Do you agree? - 5) Why is Zoey in a position to have to take care of all of her siblings after school?
+Why do you think they can't go to an after school daycare?

 Decide on which animal YOU think is the best.
 Support your answer with details.
 Do you think Zoey would value those characteristics, too?
 Why or why not?

 Present to the rest of the class your animal, your supporting details, and your ideas about whether Zoey would agree.

 - 1) On page 57, after the interaction with the toaster why is Zoey so adamant that she is not the same as her mom? - 2) On page 58, Bryce denies that he's been crying.
 Do you agree with Zoey that when Bryce stops himself from crying, he's more likely to have a nightmare?
 Why or why not? - 3) On page 62, why do you think Holly Macnamore changes her mind and says that owls are better than giraffes?
 Can you think of examples in your own life of when someone has started out thinking one thing, and ended up saying the opposite?
 Why do you think it happens?
 In what situations might this be a good thing?
 When might this be problematic? - 4) On page 68, Zoey realizes: "This isn't some crush on a boy.
 This is me wanting to feel the way he does.
 Strong.
 Confident.
 Like no one would even think about messing with me.
 Too bad that's even more impossible."
-Why do you think that feels so impossible to Zoey? - 5) Analyze the location of the laundromats and available mass transit in your community.
-Based on where you live, calculate approximately how much time it would take to do laundry if you had no functioning washing machine or access to a car.
+Why do you think that feels so impossible to Zoey? - 5) If you use the laundromat, how long does it take to get there?
+Are there ways to get there if you don't have a car?
+If you haven't used it, find out how long it would take to get there from your house.
+Then think about how long it might take without a car, if you haven't ever done that.
+What else would you be doing in your free time instead of going to the laundromat?